Engineering apprenticeships explained

 See our article on getting into engineering to find out the subjects and grades that engineering employers ask for.

 Where in the country will I find an engineering higher or degree apprenticeship?

 Opportunities exist in all different parts of the country.
 However, you might need to look further afield than your home town.

 Your employer will typically send you to a school or college that’s relatively close to where you work.
-For example, Atkins’ higher apprenticeship based in Derby involves studying at the University of Derby, while its higher apprenticeship based in Bristol involves studying at Bridgwater College.
-However, some higher apprenticeships involve quite a bit of travel (eg to work on different employer or client sites), so you may then need to get yourself back for lectures.
+However, some higher apprenticeships can involve quite a bit of travel (eg to work on different employer or client sites), so you may then need to get yourself back for lectures.

 Terminology: degree apprenticeships and sponsored degrees